Computerized Instrument Adjusting

 Chiropractic adjustments with the Sigma Adjusting Instrument feel like a light tapping sensation on the area that is being treated.
 In most cases the treatment is painless and after the adjustment many patients feel relief of pain and improved mobility.
 Others report a sense of well-being or a soothing calm feeling.**

-Contact our office today at 260.338-1700 to experience this gentle and safe approach to Chiropractic Care.
+Contact our office today at 260.338-1700 to experience this gentle and safe approach to Chiropractic Care, in our Fort Wayne, IN, office.

 **Results vary from case to case.
 Chronic conditions, inflammation or muscle spasms may delay these positive effects and may require more than one treatment.